dyang67/GammaE/README.md

 ```
 @inproceedings{EMNLP2022_GAMMAE,
  author = {Dong Yang and Peijun Qing and Yang Li and Haonan Lu and Xiaodong Lin},
- booktitle = {Advances in Empirical Methods in Natural Language Processing},
+ booktitle = {Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing},
  title = {GammaE: Gamma Embeddings for Logical Queries on Knowledge Graphs},
  year = {2022}
 }